Hong Kong High Court: Chief Judge of the High Court

-The Chief Judge of the High Court is the Court Leader of the High Court and the President of the Court of Appeal.
+The Chief Judge of the High Court is the principal officer of the High Court and the President of the Court of Appeal.
 The Chief Judge is responsible for the administration of the High Court and is accountable to the Chief Justice, who is head of the Judiciary.
 The Chief Judge must be a Chinese citizen who is a Hong Kong permanent resident with no right of abode in any foreign country.

 The Judges who have held the position of Chief Judge of the High Court of Hong Kong to date are: